LorenData/ECGrid-API/README.md

 [Legacy Forum Q & A](https://github.com/LorenData/ECGridOS_API/wiki/Legacy-Forum-Q-&-A)

-# Unified AS2
+# Unified AS2 via ECGrid API's

-Managed AS2 Unified with VAN Messaging – Built with the ECGridOS API.
-Programmable AS2 for building a community of trading partners.
-This is As2 built for operators at scale.
+Programmable AS2 support for building a community of trading partners.
+This is As2 built for operators at scale and large enterprises deploying secure communications or require compliance to trading partner requirements.
+This hosted offering provide global connectivity, archiving and visibility support through the EGrid API library.

-# Deprecated API Versions

-> ## Notice! - As of 2/1/2018 API versions previous to 3.2 will only have access to the last 30 days of data.
-API versions 3.2 and up will have data archives dating back to 3/1/2015.

-> ## Notice! - As of 12/31/2018 API versions previous to 3.2 will no longer be supported.